-McConnell Vows Congressional Response To 'Abhorrent' Khashoggi Murder
+McConnell Vows Congressional Response To 'Abhorrent' Khashoggi Slaying

-Senate Majority Leader Mitch McConnell denounced the role of Saudi Arabia in the murder of journalist Jamal Khashoggi, calling it "abhorrent" — and said that it deserves a Congressional response.
+Senate Majority Leader Mitch McConnell denounced the role of Saudi Arabia in the killing of journalist Jamal Khashoggi, calling it "abhorrent" — and said that it deserves a congressional response.

 Breaking with the president, who has said that the CIA had made no conclusions about whether Saudi Crown Prince Mohammed bin Salman was responsible for the death, McConnell said that the intelligence agency has "basically certified" Saudi involvement at the highest levels.